 Statistics are famously difficult to differentiate from “lies” and can be used to prove almost anything.
 There is frequently more than one way to present numbers.
 Ben Roberts, Director of the BFI Film Fund recently claimed that “consistently half of the film producers we work with are women”, but this is not reflected in the data the BFI have given us.
 If both statistics are accurate, it raises questions about whether women producers have a harder time getting their films into production, something not discussed by Roberts.
 On the other hand, actress Geena Davis, who has campaigned for gender equality on screen for many years, is frequently quoted as referencing a report on gendered perceptions that appears impossible to track down.
 A debate on Twitter suggests it may not exist.
 It is likely that Davis’s claims are based on her own commissioned research on the gender ratios of animated film characters but it also demonstrates the way that numbers can provide attention-grabbing headlines that have a powerful implication of factualness.

-As feminist academics we are cautious of “truth” claims or assertions that “our data is better than your data”, but in this paper we have argued that quantitative data has an important role to play in bringing to light the history of women’s participation in, and exclusion from, film work.
+As feminist academics we are cautious of “truth” claims or assertions that “our data is better than your data,” but in this paper we have argued that quantitative data has an important role to play in bringing to light the history of women’s participation in, and exclusion from, film work.
 Furthermore we demonstrate how feminist epistemological concerns provide a methodological framework for ensuring quantitative research is rigorous, flexible, and aware of its own limitations.
 The methodological approach for Calling the Shots has been one of openness, discussion and consideration: of others and of any decision made.
 Building on the work done by feminist academics before us, we have arrived at a methodology for quantitative research in film histories that is defined by three key elements.
 First it must seek to provide indicators of structural inequality not always readable from individual accounts.
 Secondly it should acknowledge imperfections and the impossibility of definitive knowledge claims whilst still granting the value of the data.
 Finally, it can only be properly understood alongside additional context and personal accounts.
 Without this, quantitative data showing varying participation by gender is open to misinterpretations, whether willful or accidental.
 Numbers on their own run the risk of contributing to neoliberal or post-feminist assumptions of women’s disinterest, personal choice or market preferences, as we have demonstrated.
 The research generated through Calling the Shots will provide evidence of women participating in key creative roles in the UK film industry, and challenge assumptions about their disinterest or capability.
 More crucially, to be able to share evidence that the number of women participating in key creative roles has not changed in any meaningful way over the last two decades can challenge claims made by film funders, such as Ben Roberts’s mentioned above, and forces the conversation around equality to move forward and address why this is still happening.